lightdash/lightdash/.github/CONTRIBUTING.md

 ## Setup Development Environment

-#### Environent variables in developent
+#### Environment variables in development

-When developing, you must activate the `./docker/.env` environent variable file, which configures Lightdash to run in development mode.
+When developing, you must activate the `./docker/.env` environment variable file, which configures Lightdash to run in development mode.
 The following two guides will set this up correctly but if you're manually creating a development environment you must run:
 ```shell